-- Designs are made of modules.

-- Modules are made of modules.

-- Modules have easy to describe functions which could be tested in isolation from the rest of the system.

-- Modules could be gates, collections of gates, chips, boards etc..

-- Modules are designed to be re-usable.

-- Examples of typical modules.
+- Hardware designs are made of modules used to be physical but now virtual. - Modules are made of modules. - Modules have easy to describe functions which could be tested in isolation from the rest of the system. - Modules could be gates, collections of gates, chips, boards etc.. - Modules are designed to be re-usable. - Examples of typical MSI modules and exposure to Verilog descriptions.